bdashore3/sqlite-builder/README.md

 Overview
 --------
 Makefile and Android.mk necessary to compile sqlite3 for Android.
+Created by EXALAB

 Requirements
 ------------